140th Separate Special Purpose Regiment: Commanders

-Operational Secrecy
+Operational secrecy

-It is one of the most covert units amount the Ukrainian SOF and most of its operations and engagements are not publicly disclosed.
+It is one of the most covert units among the Ukrainian SOF and most of its operations and engagements are not publicly disclosed.
 Moreover, the names of its personnel cannot be publicly disclosed.
 The only names disclosed are only of those that are killed in action and henceforth, most of the engagements of the regiment in public knowledge are those with casualties of regiment's personnel.